prebid/prebid-server/experiment/adscert/README.md

 ###Prebid Server set up
 Current Prebid Server implementation supports in-process signing approach.

+Workaround for bidders that don't have Call Signs support yet: in configs modify bidder URL to `http://adscertdelivery.com/openrtb2?prebid_disabled=1`.
+In this case this bidder will not return bids, because this endpoint doesn't exist, but it will imitate support of Call Signs.
+Bidder parameters still should be valid.

 To enable AdsCerts next configurations should be specified:

 1.Host config, can be set using env variables or yaml config, use proper format: